FAURÉ EDITIONS BY ROY HOWAT

 Anthology of Pieces for Cello and Piano (Fauré's complete pieces for accompanied cello), 8 pieces including two first publications.
 EP 7571

-Anthology of Selected Pieces for Flute and Piano, two original pieces and eight new transcriptions, including several first publications.
+Anthology of Selected Pieces for Flute and Piano, 2 original pieces and 8 new transcriptions, including several first publications.
 EP 7514

 Anthology of Pieces for Violin and Piano (Fauré's complete pieces for violin & piano), 4 pieces, 1 in a first edition.
 EP 7515